nirajphutane/Flutter-Widget/README.md

    - While this reduces paint time, it adds compositing cost — the process of combining layers before rendering to the screen.

 3. Delayed Paint Optimization
-   - If placed in the wrong spot (i.e., around widgets that rarely update), you waste resources by caching unnecessarily.
+   - If placed in the wrong spot (i.e., around widgets that rarely update), it is a waste of resources by caching unnecessarily.

 ## 🟢 Guidelines for RepaintBoundary Usage